sstadick/perbase/README.md

 ## TODOs

+- [ ] Add tests to par_io
+- [ ] Look into pre-processing bam to annotate mate pair overlaps
+- [ ] Add per-readgroup support in some way
+- [ ] Switch to using clap
 - [ ] Add more metrics to match `bam-readcount` as an `indepth` tool
 - [ ] Add a strictly depth calculation a la `mosdepth` as an `onlydepth`
 - [ ] Add bgzip output / auto tabix indexing support
+- [ ] Add custom pileup engine that better supports threading